dastrukar/uas-medical/readme.md

  - Removed autostrip, because it doesn't exist.

 ## Technical changes
- - Cavity is based on the width of your wound.
+ - Cavity is based on the width of your wound
- - Scalpel now gives an actual wound, which does in fact bleed.